 Wearable continuous-hemodialysis device that allows for greater freedom of movement.

 Genetically engineered pig kidneys that will increase the supply of transplantable organs by eliminating the antibody barrier to xenotransplantation.

 Phase 1 began with an open call for solutions.

 Phase 1 winners announced

 Phase 2 winners announced

-Phase 1: $4 million will be distributed among up to eight winners, at the discretion of HHS and ASN.
+Phase 1: Up to $4 million will be distributed among the six winners, at the discretion of HHS and ASN.

-Phase 2: $6 million will be distributed to winners, at the discretion of HHS and ASN.
+Phase 2: Up to $6 million will be distributed to winners, at the discretion of HHS and ASN.